 The Metropol Parasol is the world’s largest wooden structure measuring 150 x 70 metres and is about 29 metres high.
-It is five levels and features six parasols in the form of a giant mushroom, thus giving it its name.
+It has five levels and features six parasols in the form of a giant mushroom, thus giving it its name.

 There is plenty to do here, from the Antiquarium museum located under the square to the viewing point at the top.
 Or, take the panoramic path allowing visitors access to much of the structure.